 United States District Court for the Northern, Southern, Eastern and Western Districts of Texas

-- Defendants as second-chair trial counsel in Eastern District of Texas patent litigation.
+- Second-chair trial counsel in the Eastern District of Texas for a defendant in patent infringement suit.
 Obtained a winning jury verdict of non-infringement and invalidity of two patents (“Texas Jury Invalidates Greenies Dog Treat Patents,” Law360, May 9, 2016; “How True Science Won a Dog (and Cat) Fight Against Mars,” The Texas Lawbook, May 16, 2016).

-- The nation’s largest supplier of concrete post-tensioning systems for high-rise buildings as trial counsel in a copyright and trade secret theft case that resulted in a $24.5 million jury verdict in favor of the client (The National Law Journal’s Top 100 Verdicts of 2015).
+- Trial counsel for the nation’s largest supplier of concrete post-tensioning systems for high-rise buildings in a copyright and trade secret theft case that resulted in a $24.5 million jury verdict in favor of the client (The National Law Journal’s Top 100 Verdicts of 2015).

-- A large oil and gas service company in several trade secret and non-compete litigations against former employees and their new employers in Texas state and federal courts.
+- Represented large oil and gas service company in several patent, trade secret, and non-compete cases in state and federal courts and arbitration.

 Houston Bar Association, Member